cestmarcel/uoft-password-generator/README.md

 ### 2. User flow

-By clicking the button "Generate password" on the homescreen, the user is presented with prompts for password criteria.
+By clicking the button "Start password generator" on the homescreen, the user is presented with prompts for password criteria.

 ![Screenshot of the choices](https://github.com/cestmarcel/uoft-password-generator/blob/master/assets/screenshots/choices.png)